French battleship Danton: Discovery

 In February 2009, it was made public that in late 2007 the wreck of the ship was discovered "in remarkable condition" during an underwater survey between Italy and Algeria for the GALSI gas pipeline.
-The wreck lies at 38°45′35″N 8°3′30″E, a few kilometres away from where it had been thought she sank, sitting upright with many of her gun turrets intact at a depth of over 1000 m.
+The wreck lies at 38°45′35″N 8°3′30″E, a few kilometers away from where it had been thought she sank, sitting upright with many of her gun turrets intact at a depth of over 1000 m.